Code health

 Calibrated, not hand-tuned

-The biomarker weights are learned offline from a real defect corpus.
-Each file is scored at the commit immediately before a 6-month defect window (T0, so the measurement can't leak future information), and an L2-regularized logistic regression — with file size (NLOC) as an explicit control — fits each biomarker's defect lift beyond size.
+The marker weights are learned offline from a real defect corpus.
+Each file is scored at the commit immediately before a 6-month defect window (T0, so the measurement can't leak future information), and an L2-regularized logistic regression, with file size (NLOC) as an explicit control, fits each marker's defect lift beyond size.
 Only the learned constants ship; the runtime stays fully deterministic.

 The strongest calibrated predictors: co_change_scatter,